Parameterized Problems Complete for Nondeterministic FPT time and Logarithmic Space: Building Blocks

 \section{Building Blocks}

-In this section, we introduce three new problems and prove that they are XNLP-complete, namely {\sc Chained CNF-Satisfiability}, {\sc Chained Multicolored Clique} and {\sc Accepting NNCCM}.
-These problems are called building blocks, as their main use is proving XNLP-hardness for many other problems (see Figure~\ref{figure:transformation}).
+In this section, we introduce three new problems and prove that they are $\XNLP$-complete, namely {\sc Chained CNF-Satisfiability}, {\sc Chained Multicolored Clique} and {\sc Accepting NNCCM}.
+These problems are called building blocks, as their main use is proving $\XNLP$-hardness for many other problems (see Figure~\ref{figure:transformation}).

-Note that even though the XNLP-hardness of many problems in this paper are also (indirectly) reduced from {\sc List Coloring}, this problem will be discussed in Section~\ref{section:applications}, as it is a well-studied problem with applications.